datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ datalad push --to github

 Thus, you have now published your dataset's history to a public place for others to see and clone.
-Below we will explore how this may look and feel for others.
+Now we will explore how this may look and feel for others.

 There is one important detail first, though: By default, your tags will not be published.
 Thus, the tag ``ready4analysis`` is not pushed to GitHub, and currently this